nx-python/nx/docs/index.rst

   Answers to common questions that may help you.

 :doc:`support/contributing`
-  Advice on how you can help out and contribute to the nx-python project.
+  Instructions on how you can help out and contribute to the nx-python project.

 * For module specific info, try the :ref:`genindex` or the documentation of the :doc:`nx`.